-The peak for teen births was 96.3 per 1,000 in 1957, in the midst of the Baby Boom, after having risen dramatically following the end of World War II.
-But the composition of teen mothers has changed drastically since then.
-Back in 1960, most teen mothers were married – an estimated 15% of births to mothers ages 15-19 were to unmarried teens.
-Today, it has flipped: 89% of births are to unmarried mothers in that age group.
+Teen birth rates peaked at 96.3 per 1,000 in 1957, the midst of the baby boom, after having risen dramatically following the end of World War II.
+But the composition of teen mothers has changed drastically.
+Back in 1960, most teen mothers – an estimated 85% – were married.
+Today, the majority of teen births (89%) are to unmarried mothers.

-What else is contributing to the decline in teen birth rates?
+What else may be contributing to the decline in teen birth rates?
 Less sex, use of more effective contraception and more information about pregnancy prevention.

-While the overall share of teens using contraception at first sex has not changed significantly, the use of some forms of highly effective contraceptive methods is increasing.
-The share of sexually active teen girls who have used emergency contraception (e.g., the morning-after pill) rose from 8% in 2002 to 22% in 2011-13.
-And a CDC analysis of the roughly 600,000 low-income teens who use a Title X Family Planning program for contraception found that the use of long-acting reversible contraceptives (LARCs), such as IUDs and implants – which are considered more effective than other means of contraception – rose from 0.4% in 2005 to 7.1% by 2013.
+Moreover, the share of teens using some form of highly effective contraceptive methods is increasing.
+The share of sexually active female teens who have used emergency contraception (e.g., the morning-after pill) rose from 8% in 2002 to 23% in 2011-15.
+And a Centers for Disease Control and Prevention analysis of the roughly 600,000 low-income teens who used the Title X National Family Planning Program for contraception found that the use of long-acting reversible contraceptives such as IUDs and implants – which are considered more effective than other means of contraception – rose from 0.4% in 2005 to 7.1% by 2013.

-Pregnancy prevention programs and messages directed to teens may also have played a role.
-A 2014 Brookings report found that the MTV programs 16 and Pregnant and Teen Mom, reality TV shows that follow the struggles of teen mothers, may have contributed to up to a third of the decline in teen births from June 2009, when they began airing, through the end of 2010.
+Pregnancy prevention programs and messages directed toward teens may also have played a role.
+A 2014 Brookings report found that reality TV shows that follow the struggles of teen mothers like the MTV programs 16 and Pregnant and Teen Mom may have contributed to up to a third of the decline in teen births from June 2009, when they began airing, through the end of 2010.